Tim Truzy is an expert instructor in the use of the abacus. He has taught adults and children in the use of the counting tool.

-The abacus is a counting tool which has been put to work by humans over many centuries to perform various arithmetic tasks.
-By manipulating beads on the abacus with the proper knowledge, almost all math problems can be solved.
-People can find the answer to multiplication, division, subtraction, and addition problems using the abacus.
 Today, it is still used by merchants, vendors, and the average person where calculators or pen and paper are not readily available.
 I have taught techniques for using the counting device to students with vision loss, and I’ve applied the helpful tool in aiding my students with grasping numerical concepts.
 In addition, I’ve used the abacus for years, receiving my training from masters of the counting tool.
 Below is a method for working with the abacus to carry out subtraction problems.

 Let's Get Started

 - Next, the abacus works on the base-ten system.
 This is a system of counting common in most parts of the world.
-For this reason, from right to left with the rows of beads below the dividing bar, we count: ones, tens, hundreds, thousands, etc.
+For this reason, from right to left, with the rows of beads below the dividing bar, we count: ones, tens, hundreds, thousands, etc.

 - For example, if you push the four beads on the first row up to the dividing bar, you have “placed” the number 4 on the abacus.
 Now, bring the abacus to rest.

 - Now, if you push the four beads on the second row up to the bar, you have “placed” 40 on the abacus.
-It continues on in this manner.
+It continues in this manner.
 Now, bring the abacus to rest.

 - In addition, above the dividing bar, the numbers indicate 5 in varying values.
 For instance, pull down the bead in the first row to the dividing bar.
-You have placed 5 on the abacus.
+You have placed five on the abacus.
 Now, bring the abacus to rest.
 Now, pull down the bead above the dividing bar on the second row.
 You have placed 50 on the abacus.
 Bring the abacus to rest.

 - Finally, if you were to continue doing this, the next bead above the dividing bar on the third row would represent 500, then the next 5,000, and so on.
-Here is some more information about working with the abacus which is important:
+Here is some more information about working with the abacus, which is important:

 Terms to Know

 - Pay back – In the above example of 10 – 6, we would have to “pay back” 4 to the abacus.
-Remember: You always want to keep balance on the abacus; we seek to keep the base-ten counting schemes in mind at all time.
+Remember: You always want to keep balance on the abacus; we seek to keep the base-ten counting schemes in mind at all times.

 - Place or set – This action occurs when you move beads to the dividing bar to represent a numerical value.
 Place and set can be used interchangeably.

-Now, let’s Work Some Math.
+Now, Let’s Work Some Math.

 - Our math problem is: 100 - 50.

-- Begin by placing 100 on the abacus like shown in the photo.
+- Begin by placing 100 on the abacus, like shown in the photo.

 - Now, we want to take 5 ten’s from 100.